wit-ai/microphone/README.md

 ## License

-The license for wit-ios can be found in LICENSE file in the root directory of this source tree.
+The license for microphone can be found in LICENSE file in the root directory of this source tree.